sekka1/managedkube.com/_posts/2019-06-19-devops-agility-communication.md

 Releasing faster means developers and DevOps folks have to get on the same page faster than ever before.
 In this blog post, I will discuss how to make that happen with three strategic rules.

-# Strategy 1: Establish good team communication norms.
+## Strategy 1: Establish good team communication norms.
 In other words, use existing communication tools well.
 You may be thinking, ‘obviously, I know all this’, when you read this section header - but it is 100% worth explaining.
 The communication tools that we use at work are only as effective as our workplace communication norms.
 If someone talks about a problem they should take offline with one other person at a scrum or someone is asking in-depth questions in Slack, everyone on the team suffers.
 Here are the norms that I suggest (which could be different from your company, depending on team size and makeup).

 1. Using Slack
-⋅⋅⋅Do:
+   Do:
-⋅⋅⋅*Use threading to streamline channel conversations ⋅⋅⋅*Use Direct Messages instead of a channel wherever possible - ask yourself the question, “does everyone else needs to hear this?”
+   * Use threading to streamline channel conversations
+   * Use Direct Messages instead of a channel wherever possible - ask yourself the question, “does everyone else needs to hear this?”
-⋅⋅⋅*Be specific.
+   * Be specific.
 Try to avoid ambiguous words such as: it, him/her, they, that.

 2. Scrums
 ⋅⋅⋅Do: 	Have these daily for 15 minutes